JuliaForNovice/Julia-Programming-for-Nervous-Beginners/README.md

 # Julia Programming for Nervous Beginners

+A course for people who have never programmed, and who are unsure whether they are suited to programming.

+We are guided by the following slogans:

+#### Small Steps
+#### Nothing Left Out
+#### Everything Makes Sense

 We hope this course will eventually be a good place for people who are very hestitant to start learning how to program.

 Why Julia?